laggy-tux/pegasus-Ti/README.md

 if you configured your retroarch opening a game in pegasus would directly open it on retroarch

 you could add more emulators such as PPSSPP and others and do the same to get it playable

+#  credits:
+ - themes:
+  > Rp-epic-noir by @dragoonDorise
+  > switchOS by @PlayingKarrde
+  > gameOS by @Seth-Powell
+  > prosperoOs by @Seth-Powell
+ - credit to pegasus' creator @mmatyas